SixArm/rust-quick-guide/doc/topics/git-alias-for-custom-commands/index.md

 <https://github.com/GitAlias/GitAlias>

-Git alias is a Git built-in capabilty that enables you to configure your own custom Git commands.
+Git alias is a Git built-in capability that enables you to configure your own custom Git commands.

 For example, you can create a git alias "s" to represent "status":